open-source-at-illinois/open-source-illinois-web/documentation/docs.md

 1) Follow the instructions to download Angular from its website
 2) Download from the master branch on Github
   - If you do not have git installed, download it!
-3) npm commands in open-source-illinois-web root folder
+3) Run "npm install" in open-source-illinois-web root folder

-  - 1) npm install
-  - 2) npm install rxjs rxjs-compat express mongoose *At this point, front-end development can be run.
-Further steps are for back-end developers and those who need access to the database*
-4)
+## Running
+*As of July 15th, 2019*
+1) Since this is still development, please open two terminals(or command line in Windows)
+2) In the first, navigate to the "server" folder of open-source-illinois-web and run "node index.js"
+3) In the second, navigate to the root folder of open-source-illinois-web and run "ng serve --o"

 ## Angular
 The front-end is implemented using Angular.
 The choice was multi-faceted.
-Angular uses Typescript, which would allow a singular language across the stack; it is open-source, keeping in the methodology of the club; and, most importantly, Thomas used Angular at his summer internship, allowing him to develop and teach others.
+Angular uses Typescript (a typed flavor of Javascript), which would allow a singular language across the stack; it is open-source, keeping in the methodology of the club; and, most importantly, Thomas used Angular at his summer internship, allowing him to develop and teach others.

+### Imported Modules
+Thomas set up a helper module to import Angular materials so that the website can be developed with those materials in mind (since he believes they enable better and faster UI development)

 ### Navbar
 The navigation bar is handled in an Angular Component called navbar, located in src/app/navbar .
 This was separated from app.component.ts as Thomas expected later development to make the navbar sufficiently complex to justify modularization.
-It displays the title of the website, a Home button that links back to the Topics component and the Profile page.
+It displays the title of the website, a Home button that links back to the Topics component and the User page.

 ### Topics
 The topics component is the main page on launch of the website.
 It loads in the static array from main_topics.ts that fills out divs linking the user to the Members, Workshops, Projects, Calendar and Scrum Board modules.
 The Calendar module is simply a link to a Google calendar where general info (workshops, meeting times, etc) will be placed.